andy-byers/CalicoDB/README.md

 ## TODO
 1. Get everything code reviewed!
+2. Cleanup of old WAL segments
-2. Get unit test coverage up
+3. Get unit test coverage up
-3. Write documentation
+4. Write documentation
-4. Work on performance
+5. Work on performance
-5. Get the CMake installation to work
+6. Get the CMake installation to work
-6. Need some way to reduce the file size once many pages become unused
+7. Need some way to reduce the file size once many pages become unused
     + We need some way to collect freelist pages at the end of the file so that we can truncate

 ## Documentation